jwillmer/PintChecker/README.md

 # PintChecker

 This tool can help you gather information’s about you internet connection.
 You can track your ping, jitter and data loss over time as well as the current Wi-Fi connection quality (strength).
-All date will be saved in a VSC file that you can later use to visualize you data and find fluctuations.
+All data will be saved in a CSV file that you can later use to visualize you data and find fluctuations.

 _FYI: While creating the project I made a typo and stayed with it ;-)_